Data Centers in Des Moines

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in the Des Moines area serve the financial services, insurance, and agricultural technology industries concentrated in the region.
-Low-latency connectivity is essential for these sectors' transaction processing and data analytics needs.
+Proximity To Key Business Districts: Data centers in the Des Moines area are strategically located to serve the region's prominent financial services, insurance, and agricultural technology industries.
+This proximity provides low-latency connectivity for local enterprise customers.

 Natural Disaster Risk

 Des Moines has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 43.14 out of 100, as of September 2025.
-This very low national ranking makes it an attractive location for risk-averse deployments.
-The primary environmental threats to consider are severe storms and their associated effects, including tornadoes, strong winds, hail, and river flooding.
-Other notable risks include drought and winter storms.
+This indicates a lower risk level than many other metropolitan areas in the United States.
+The primary environmental threats are severe storms and their consequences, including tornadoes, strong winds, hail, and river flooding.
+Other notable risks for the region include drought, winter weather, and ice storms.